IoTtalk/iottalk-js/README.md

 - `extraSetupWebpage` (`string`)
 - `deviceWebpage` (`string`)
-- `onRegister` (`function`): A callback function with signature `function (dan)`. the first argument is the instance of ``iottalkjs.DAN.Client`.
+- `onRegister` (`function`): A callback function with signature `function (dan)`.
+                             The first argument is the instance of `iottalkjs.DAN.Client`.
 - `onDeregister` (`function`): A callback function with signature `function ()`.
 - `onConnect` (`function`): A callback invoked on MQTT broker connected.
 - `onDisconnect` (`function`)